asterisk/documentation/docs/Deployment/Secure-Calling/Secure-Calling-Tutorial/index.md

 ```

----

 Next, copy the malcolm.pem and ca.crt files to the computer running the Blink soft client.

----
+!!! tip .p12 Client Certificates

-**Tip: .p12 Client Certificates** If your client requires a .p12 certificate file instead, you can generate that using openssl like:
+    If your client requires a .p12 certificate file instead, you can generate that using openssl like:

----
+[//]: # (end-tip)